chef-boneyard/inspec-oneview/README.md

 thor test:cleanup --attributes local\infrastructure.json
 ```

-When Berkshelf is used ot vendor the cookbooks they are placed into the `test/integration/build/vendor/cookbooks` directory.
+When Berkshelf is used to vendor the cookbooks they are placed into the `test/integration/build/vendor/cookbooks` directory.

 NOTE: `chef-client` expects to be run with admin privileges.
 So if running on MacOS or Linux please use `sudo` or if on Windows ensure the process is being run in an elevated PowerShell or Command Prompt.
 No changes will be made to your local system.